sarah-nmachi/Platform-Explorers-Cohort-2/AI-Workforce/Use-Case-2.md

-# An FAQ Assistant

-## Scenario
-Fabrikam wants a simple assistant that can answer frequently asked employee questions such as:
+# Build a simple greeting assistant

+## Scenario:
+The Communications team at Fabrikam wants an assistant that:
+- Introduces itself
-- Office hours
+- Greets users
-- IT contact details
+- Handles small‑talk interactions
-- How to access the company portal
+- Responds to thanks
+- Recognizes goodbyes

 ## Learning Objectives
-- Create a very simple Copilot Studio agent
-- Build basic **question → answer** topics
+- Build simple conversational flows
-- Test the agent in the test canvas
-- Understand how trigger phrases work
+- Understand system topics (Greeting, Goodbye, Thanks)
+- Customize built‑in conversational behaviors
-- Practice safe and beginner‑friendly bot creation steps
+- Practice editing topic responses
+- Learn how fallback responses work

 ## Hands‑On Labs
-- Create the Agent
-- Add topics like “What are the office hours?”, “How do I contact IT?”, “Where is the company portal?”
+- Open System Topics (Locate the built‑in topics: Greeting, Goodbye, Thanks)
+- Customize Each System Topic (Add your company name and friendlier messages.)
+- Add a new topic: "Who are you?"
-- Add 2–3 trigger phrases per topic
+- Add trigger phrases: “What can you do?”, “Tell me about yourself”
-- Test each question in the test canvas
+- Test greetings and small talk inside test canvas
+- Observe fallback response when the agent doesn’t understand